Leucadia Coal-to-Gas Plant: Indiana's Enron

 The plant they wanted to build would have converted coal into substitute natural gas (SNG).
 However, the free market would not support this business plan because it is too risky and too expensive.
 So Leucadia devised a scheme and found a willing victim in the State of Indiana.

 In order to enable this boondoggle, Indiana Gasification, LLC asked federal taxpayers to underwrite the project by applying to the Department of Energy for a federal loan guarantee, putting taxpayers on the hook for over $2 billion in construction costs!
 They also went to the Indiana Statehouse with their hands out, lobbying for and receiving numerous changes to the law, which included:

 - Allowing Indiana Gasification to operate as a deregulated gas utility and preventing the Indiana Utility Regulatory Commission (IURC) from instituting ratepayer protections

 - Shifting 100% of the financial risks to Indiana ratepayers for commercially unproven technology

-- Locking the State of Indiana and Indiana ratepayers into a 30-year “no look back” contract for gas supplied by the proposed project even if there are other cheaper resources available
+- Locking the State of Indiana and Indiana ratepayers into a 30-year “no look back” contract for gas supplied by the proposed project even if there were other cheaper resources available

 - Overriding Indiana’s current “least-cost” utility service law which mandates that gas utilities provide service at the cheapest cost to ratepayers